Skip to content

 OrderDisplay position on account forms.
 Lower numbers appear first.

 The schema is per-Company, not global.
 A field defined under Bike Shop CRM doesn’t show up under Radio Stations — each tenant’s fields are isolated.
+Within a company you can narrow a field further to a single product with Product scope — the value still lives on the account, the product is just how it’s grouped in the UI.

 Two paths an operator can use: